Which Elephant Has Small Ears?

 Yes, African forest and savanna elephants can interbreed and produce hybrid offspring.
 However, this is relatively rare as the two subspecies have distinct physical and behavioral characteristics, and tend to prefer different habitats.

-See also Why Do Elephants Push Over Trees?
+See also Do Elephants Chew Their Food?

 What other physical differences are there between African forest and savanna elephants?